rodneyshupe/Cookbook/Recipes/Entrees/Beef/PanSearedThickCutStripSteaks.rst

    with salt and pepper; gently press sides of steaks until uniform 1 1/2 inches thick.
 Place steaks on wire rack set in rimmed baking sheet; transfer baking sheet to oven.
-Cook until instant-read thermometer inserted in center of steak registers 90 to 95F for rare to medium-rare, 20 to 25 minutes, or 100 to 105F for medium, 25 to 30 minutes.
+Cook until instant-read thermometer inserted in centre of steak registers 90 to 95F for rare to medium-rare, 20 to 25 minutes, or 100 to 105F for medium, 25 to 30 minutes.
 2. Heat oil in 12-inch heavy-bottomed skillet over high heat until